- Season Passes & Online Purchasing

 Information and Policies

 The 22 Tacks trail is approximately 3 Km (2 miles) long.
 It connects to a 5 Km (3 mile) loop on adjacent property of the Coastal Mountains Land Trust’s Ragged Mountain Preserve.
-When conditions permit, there is both a classic track and a lane for skate skiing Walk or ski up to the left (south side) of the Tubing Hill where there is a trail kiosk with maps and information.
+When conditions permit, there is both a classic track and a lane for skate skiing Walk or ski up to the left (south side) of Slip Way where there is a trail kiosk with maps and information.

 - 22 Tacks is not a beginner trail.
 The first and last sections are steep with many switchbacks and are classified as “Black Diamond” or “Most Difficult.”
 The rest of the trail is much less strenuous.
 Returning to the parking area from the top of the Toboggan Chute most skiers will want to take their skis off and walk.